South Hill, Minot: Education

 Minot High School's Magic City Campus is located in the South Hill neighborhood on Eleventh Avenue SW.
 The building was constructed in 1973 and is home to the juniors and seniors in the Minot District school system.
+After the new Minot North High School opens, both schools will become 9-12 grade schools.
 Edison Elementary School, Jim Hill Middle School and Washington Elementary School are also located in South Hill.
 The North Dakota State University North Central Research Extension Center is located on Broadway, less than a mile south of the city limits.

 Transportation

 The main roads accessing South Hill are the Broadway and the Bypass.
 The Bypass has exits for South Hill at Broadway, Sixteenth Street SW and Tenth Street SW (eastbound only).